colinrr/myojin/README.md

 │
 ├── figure_scripts <- Matlab scripts that build manuscript and other key figures │
-├── environment.yml    <- The requirements file for reproducing the analysis environment │
+├── environment.yml    <- The requirements file for reproducing the python analysis environment │
 ├── set_project_path.m  <- RUN THIS from its directory to add project directories to the matlab path │